IHE/ITI.Topologies/topologies.md

 mCSD might declare a more granular set of OrganizationAffiliation codes in the future to help facilitate this level of nuance.

 Because the use of partOf is not explicit in whether it signifies that a parent Organization provides document sharing access to its children, directory policy will need to clarify the meaning of partOf with respect to Document Sharing.
+Directory policy that declares organizational hierarchy via partOf implies accessibility to child entries, meaning:
+- For FHIR REST endpoints, the URL is simply the Service Base URL as specified in [FHIR R4 3.1.0.1.2](http://hl7.org/fhir/R4/http.html#general).
+Clients can expect to find resources related to Organizations A, B and C.
+- For XCA endpoints, a client querying Organization A for documents (e.g., using \[ITI-38\]) may receive documents from Organizations A, B and C.
+- For XDR endpoints, a client sending a Provide and Register Document Set-b (\[ITI-41\]) request to Organization A can optionally specify Organizations B and/or C in intendedRecipient.
+- For MHD endpoints, a client sending a Provide Document Bundle (\[ITI-65\]) request to Organization A can optionally specify Organizations B and/or C in intendedRecipient.

+Examples of this kind of federated structure are shown in [ITI TF-1: Appendix E.9](https://profiles.ihe.net/ITI/TF/Volume1/ch-E.html#E.9.3) for XCA Responding Gateways.

-Possible clarifications would include:
+Possible declarations of partOf relationships could include:
 - Declaring that partOf shall be used to signify a Document Sharing relationship rather than or in addition to business relationships.
-In this case, OrganizationAffiliation might not be used, but this case is also the most restrictive in preventing the directory from acquiring new, more comprehensive data sets in the future.
+In this case, OrganizationAffiliation might not be used, but this case is also the most restrictive and least capable of conveying hierarchical nuance.
 - Declaring that partOf may indicate that the parent provides Document Sharing Access, but only if the child Organization in question has no Endpoints of its own and no OrganizationAffiliation resources with it as a participatingOrganization and a code indicating document sharing access.
 - Declaring that partOf has no relationship to document sharing and any organizations that provide document sharing access to children must be linked to the children with an OrganizationAffiliation with an appropriate code.
 This is the most explicit policy, but one that might be operationally cumbersome to maintain.

-In all three cases, the Endpoint Discovery Algorithm in section below will identify a suitable endpoint if one exists.
+In all three cases, the Endpoint Discovery Algorithm later in this section will identify an endpoint if one exists.
-However, it might be ambiguous whether a particular child organization can have data retrieved through its parent when partOf is used and both the child and the parent have endpoints, or when children are in the directory for informational purposes and do not actually have document sharing available.
+However, the endpoint discovery algorithm will require further configuration to align the notion of a "suitable" endpoint with directory policy.
+For example, if the directory policy declares that Organization.partOf shall not be used to convey document sharing relationships, then the Endpoint Discovery Algorithm should be configured to not traverse those relationships.

 ### Example Community Directory Layouts